11.6: Alzheimer’s Disease

 Figure 12.
 Diagram of how microtubules disintegrate with Alzheimer’s disease.
 Source: National Institute on Aging.

-Emerging evidence suggests that Alzheimer ’s-related brain changes may result from a complex interplay among abnormal tau and beta-amyloid proteins and several other factors.
+Emerging evidence suggests that Alzheimer’s-related brain changes may result from a complex interplay among abnormal tau and beta-amyloid proteins and several other factors.
 It appears that abnormal tau accumulates in specific brain regions involved in memory.
 Beta-amyloid clumps into plaques between neurons.
 As the level of beta-amyloid reaches a tipping point, there is a rapid spread of tau throughout the brain (NIA, 2017).

 Unfortunately, there is no cure for Alzheimer’s disease.
-Current approved treatments focus on managing the symptoms of the disease.
+Approved treatments focus on managing the symptoms of the disease.
 Because a decrease in the activity of cholinergic neurons (neurons that use the neurotransmitter acetylcholine) is common in Alzheimer’s disease, several drugs used to treat the disease work by increasing acetylcholine neurotransmission, often by inhibiting the enzyme that breaks down acetylcholine in the synaptic cleft.
 Many treatments currently in development use humanized monoclonal antibodies from mouse models and aim to clear the bad proteins in human patients.
 While some clinical trials of compounds have shown clearing of the bad proteins on brain PET scans, serious side effects such as Amyloid-related imaging abnormalities (ARIA) have been detected in brain MRI, and the effects on cognition and daily functioning have been disappointing.

 Text Attribution: